nccs-neduet/Parsers/README.md

 # Parsers
 Parsers for different tools

-1) Parsing flows produced with CICFlowMeter(written in Java) into python.
+*Parsing flows produced with CICFlowMeter(written in Java) to python.

-  You can add the FlowMonitorPane.java present in the CICFlowMeter/src/main/java/cic/cs/unb/ca/flow/ui/ to your own       CICFlowMeter folder
+1.)
+You can add the FlowMonitorPane.java present in the CICFlowMeter/src/main/java/cic/cs/unb/ca/flow/ui/ to your own CICFlowMeter folder.

+2.)
+Make sure that you have the Example.py being ran as well for receiving the flows.